nyarurato/MillSimSharp/README.md

 // Export to STL
 StlExporter.Export(grid, "output.stl");

-## Viewer
+## Viewer（Sample App）

+`MillSimSharp.Viewer` is provided as a sample application that demonstrates the library usage and offers a visual debugging surface.
+The core MillSimSharp library is the main project; the viewer is intended for demos and development/testing only.

+How to use:

-The `MillSimSharp.Viewer` application automatically looks for a G-code file under `src/MillSimSharp.Viewer/gcodes/test.nc` at startup and, if present, parses it and simulates the toolpath on the voxel grid.
-Otherwise the viewer falls back to the demo scene.
+- The viewer looks for a G-code file at `src/MillSimSharp.Viewer/gcodes/test.nc` and, if present, will load and simulate it.
+Otherwise a demo scene is shown.

+For more detailed developer information and debugging tips, see `docs/SDF.md` and `docs/DEVELOPER.md`.
 ```

 ## Requirements